What are Allergies?

 - 48% say their sneezing and sniffling also disturb their bed partner’s sleep

-Allergies cause swelling of the nasal passages that leaves less room for air to move freely and obstructs your breathing.
-Gravity is also a foe of allergies, when you lay down at night you cause the congestion to shift, hindering your breathing even more.
-Lack of sleep can be linked with fatigue and daytime sleepiness as well as decreased productivity at work or school, impaired learning and memory, depression, and a reduced quality of life.
+Allergies cause swelling of the nasal passages that leave less room for air to move freely and obstructs your breathing.
+Gravity is also a foe of allergies when you lay down at night you cause the congestion to shift, hindering your breathing even more.
+Lack of sleep can be linked to fatigue and daytime sleepiness as well as decreased productivity at work or school, impaired learning and memory, depression, and a reduced quality of life.

 What can you do?

 There are some steps you can take in order to regain control of your sleeping habits during allergy season.